This post was last updated on 6/13/2018

 Anyway, we were beginners back then and didn’t know much about WordPress vulnerabilities, security plugins, etc. The bright side was that they made us learn our lesson.
 Since then, we secure our websites in every way we can.

 Every website needs regular backups, at least once per week.
-BackWPup is a reliable backup plugin which is very simple to set up.
-We’ve used it since forever.
+UpdraftPlus is a reliable backup plugin which is very simple to set up.

 Here are some of its main features: